|

 |||

-suffers from influenza with inflammation of the rip cartilages.
-Also his
+influenza with inflammation of the rip cartilages.
+Also his eyes

-eyes make him worried.
-Beginning of May he travels with Emma for rest into
+make him worried.
+Beginning of May he travels with Emma for rest

 Oberlößnitz, Nizzastraße 1 d Villa Agnes |